CiscoSecurity/tr-05-serverless-relay/README.md

 **NOTE**.
 Here `dev` is just the name of the default stage.
 You may define as many stages as you like.
-Each Zappa command requires a stage to be specified so make sure to replace `dev` with the name of your stage.
+Each Zappa command requires a stage to be specified so make sure to replace `dev` with the name of your custom stage when necessary.

 **NOTE**.
 If you are experiencing any problems with running the command then check the [AWS ERRORS](aws/ERRORS.md) for the troubleshooting of some most